rbalsleyMSFT/AzureScripts/CheckVMAvailability/readme.md

 You can run

-`.\CheckVMAvailability.ps1 -availableonly` and it will prompt you for credentials to select the proper Azure subscription and tenant information
+`.\CheckVMAvailability.ps1 -availableonly` and it will prompt you for credentials to select the proper Azure subscription and tenant information and ask which region you're interested in.

 You can also run: